 Software vendors are leveraging AI methodologies such as natural language processing and machine learning algorithms to dig deeper, improving understanding of businesses and decision makers and what’s driving them at any given moment.
 Likewise, predictive analytics are opening up the opportunity to understand where the customer journey will go next and the actions you need to take to influence decision making now, next week and in the months to come.

-Investment in the latest sales technology holds the key to both previously mentioned trends.
+Investment in the latest sales technology holds the key to both previously mentioned trends for sales professionals.
 Deeper understanding, and deeper level of clarity for a more informed, proactive and personalised approach.